Photon-HDF5/photon-hdf5/docs/phdata.rst

   The order of excitation sources is the same as that in ``excitation_wavelengths`` and is in increasing order of wavelengths.

-The following fields are optional and not necessarly relevant for all experiments.
+The following fields are optional and not necessarily relevant for all experiments.
 If the associated information is irrelevant or not available, these fields are omitted.